musty-codified/practical-challenge/README.md

 - loan-mgt-service

 ## 3. Running the server locally ##
--   Ensure Maven is installed and running on your machine before you run this service.
+-   Ensure Maven and Memcached is installed and running on your machine before you run this service.
 - **Clone the repository:** git clone [repo-link](https://github.com/musty-codified/practical-challenge.git)

        cd user-mgt-service